 If your friend is using you, the most glaring sign is that they don't contact you unless they specifically need something.
 It may not be obvious at first what they need, since they may be self-aware enough to obscure their intentions.

 For example, maybe your friend calls to hang out with you.
 They spend a few hours with you, and sometime during the encounter, they mention a problem that they have.
 Maybe their car broke down, maybe they need to cut down an overgrown tree in their front yard, or maybe they are short on laundry money.

 An expert user won't ask you for anything up front.
 They will build some rapport, then mention the problem.
 Before you know it, you might be offering to give them a ride to work, to fell their tree with your chainsaw, or to let them use your washer and dryer.

 When someone is using you, the whole point of the "friendship" is that they get more out of it than you do.
-If they're reciprocating too much--or worse, if they're giving more than you are--then it goes against their agenda, of course.
-You definitely have to give more over the long term for them to "profit" from your relationship.
+If they're reciprocating too much, or worse, if they're giving more than you are then they are going against their agenda.
+You definitely have to give more over the long-term for them to "profit" from your relationship.

 First, notice whether they're willing to offer the same kinds of favors that they demand from you.
 Most solid friendships involve people helping each other, even if it's inconvenient at times.
 Are you the only one who is going out of your way, though?

 Don't ask for anything outrageous; just test to see if they'll agree to something on the same level as what they tend to ask you for.
 If they consistently deny helping you, or they even seem bothered that you asked, this is a bad sign.

 Worse still, sometimes they may grudgingly comply with your requests, but they won't be interested in actually solving your problem because they're just trying to appease you for reasons of appearance.